AwalaApp/specs/rs000-core.md

 ```
 ParcelCollectionAcknowledgement ::= SEQUENCE {
-    senderEndpointPrivateAddress  VisibleString,
+    senderEndpointId     VisibleString,
-    recipientEndpointAddress  VisibleString,
+    recipientEndpointId  VisibleString,
     parcelId             VisibleString
 }
 ```

-Where `senderEndpointPrivateAddress` represents the private address of the endpoint sending the parcel, `recipientEndpointAddress` is the target endpoint's public/private address and `parcelId` represents the RAMF message id of said parcel.
+Where `senderEndpointId` represents the sender's id, `recipientEndpointId` is the target endpoint's id and `parcelId` represents the RAMF message id of said parcel.

 #### Parcel Delivery Deauthorization (PDD) {#pdd}

 A Parcel Delivery Deauthorization (PDD) revokes one or more PDAs issued by a specific endpoint.
 It MAY be requested by the endpoint itself or its gateway.
 Regardless of which node initiated the PDD, the message sent to the peer gateway MUST have the following structure:

-- The private address for the endpoint whose PDAs should be revoked.
+- The id for the endpoint whose PDAs should be revoked.
 - Serial numbers of the PDAs to revoke.
 It may be empty to revoke all the PDAs issued by the endpoint.
 - Expiry date of the deauthorization.
 If revoking all PDAs from the endpoint, this MUST be the expiry date of the endpoint certificate.
 If revoking specific PDAs, this MUST be the expiry date of the PDA with the latest expiry date.